A Records vs. CNAME Records

 To summarize, an A record points a name to an IP.
 A CNAME record can point a name to another CNAME.

 It’s good practice to point domains using CNAME records when possible because IP addresses can change, and when they do an A Record will break because it is hardcoded.
 You might think of CNAME records as relative hostnames; this way, the IP address can change regularly but the mapped domain will not break.

 One issue is that root domains (sometimes called “zone apex” or “naked domain”) have to be set up as an A record, not a CNAME.
 This means that with most DNS providers you can setup a subdomain CNAME (githubdemo.pilotirwin.com) to point to a service like GitHub, but you cannot setup your root domain (pilotirwin.com) as a CNAME.
 That root domain would have to be an A record.

 You can use CNAME Records or A Records to map your custom domain to GitHub.
 Mapping a subdomain using a CNAME record is recommended so the domain doesn’t break if the server IP changes, which may very well happen.
 That said, sometimes you just need that root domain mapped, so an A Record will suffice.

 GitHub provides a good overview of using custom domains on GitHub in their guide, "About custom domains and GitHub Pages."

 Mapping your Root Domain with A Records

-First you need to find the DNS Zone Editor under the Domains section in cPanel.
+Once you've completed the starting configuration steps in GitHub, which will be through step 4, you'll need to find the DNS Zone Editor under the Domains section in cPanel.

 Mapping your Subdomain with CNAME Records